rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 * **RAM and time limits:** Maximum RAM of any process is limited to 2 GB.
 Likewise, the analyses should be aborted after 1.5 hours of elapsed (not CPU ---we parallelize the runs) time.
 If you want to use the Shiny app without these limits, install a local copy.
 (To modify the time limit, change the value of variable EVAM_MAX_ELAPSED, in the definition of function "server", in file "server.R".
 The RAM limit is imposed on the Docker containers we use; to remove it, run Docker without the memory limit.)
 Note: because of what we do to enforce these limits, running over limits might not be signalled by an explicit error, but rather by a graying out or a complete refresh of the session.

 * **Aborting a run:** Sometimes you might want to abort a run (e.g., you might have accidentally sent a run that will take a very long time).
 This is not possible if you run in our servers.
 What if you do not care about the long running, not-yet-fished run, and want to start a new one?
-If, from the same computer and browser you open a new tab to https://iib.uam.es/evamtools it is very likely that the request will be served by the exact same session and docker process as the previous run; thus, if R has not finished running, you would have to wait for the previous session to finish.
+If, from the same computer and browser, you open a new tab to https://iib.uam.es/evamtools it is very likely that the request will be served by the exact same session and docker process as the previous run; thus, if R has not finished running, you would have to wait for the previous session to finish (and even connecting to a Shiny session might not work).

   To continue using EvAM-Tools you can try one or more of these:

-    - Force a refresh of the page (e.g., "F5", "Ctrl + r", or the force reload versions, such as "Ctrl + Shift + r", "Ctrl + F5").
+    - Force a refresh or reload of the page (e.g., "Ctrl + Shift + r", "Ctrl + F5").
 	- Close the browser, and open it again.
     - Start a new connection from a different web browser.
     - Start a new connection from an incognito session of the same web browser.
+    - (Note: some of the above, with some browsers, can return a "Proxy error" message.
+This is due to time outs: until the busy shiny/R process is not done, the connection to that very shiny/R process might fail.
+Just use a different web browser.)
+    - Use a different computer.

   None of those will abort the old process; that old process will eventually finish or be aborted.
 But you will be able to continue using EvAM-Tools.
 (That said, please make considerate use of this service: it is provided free of charge, so do not abuse it.)